RIB ANATOMY

 • Located in front of the scalene tubercle

-• Holds the subclavian vein, responsible for returning venous blood from the upper limb
+• Holds your subclavian vein, responsible for returning venous blood from your upper limb

 • Ensures the vein's protection and proper positioning